Yimikami/Pengu-Background-Customizer/README.md

 ## Usage

-- **Open**: In the lobby, click the “BGC” button (hover left to reveal).
+- **Open**: In the lobby, hover left to reveal the “BGC” button and click to open the customizer.
-- **Choose Background**: Search or filter skins, select and press “Confirm”.
+- **Choose Background**: Search or filter skins by champion, universe, skinline, or favorites, then select a skin and click “Confirm”.
+- **Add Custom Background**: In the “Custom Background” section, click “ADD CUSTOM BACKGROUND” to upload a JPG, PNG, GIF (≤10MB), or WebM video (≤20MB).
-- **Settings**: Click the cog icon to adjust opacity, transitions, or enable auto-cycling.
+- **Settings**: Click the cog icon to adjust opacity (0.1–1.0), transition duration (0–5s), centered splash, TFT content, or enable auto-cycling (10–300s intervals).
-- **Profiles**: Use the “PROFILES” button to save or load skin sets.
+- **Profiles**: Click “PROFILES” to save, load, or manage skin sets.
-- **Shuffle**: Click “Shuffle” for a random background or enable cycling in settings.
+- **Shuffle**: Click “Shuffle” for a random background or enable auto-cycling in settings for periodic shuffling.

 ## Compatibility